The Fight Against Meth Addiction In MS

 Methamphetamine Abuse Treatment in MS

 Overcoming methamphetamine addiction can be an arduous process, and a dangerous one when attempted solo, but at Extra Mile Recovery, we have the experience and compassion to find solutions for every unique person we treat.
-Our custom treatment plans use evidence-based and holistic therapies alongside other Addiction Recovery Services, and take into account every client’s personal substance, circumstances, and relationship to addiction.
+Our custom treatment plans use evidence-based and holistic therapies alongside other Recovery Services, and take into account every client’s personal substance, circumstances, and relationship to addiction.

 We keep clients healthy with proper nutrition and hydration as they detox from methamphetamine and enter our rehab programming.
 Because methamphetamine uses dopamine and the body’s reward systems, we often use behavioral and motivational therapies to replace substance abuse with other actions and rewards both external and internal.